ggandor/lightspeed.nvim/README.md

   s/x or f/t), see `:h lightspeed-custom-mappings`.
 Just like above, subsequent keystrokes move on to the next match, while the opposite key reverts the previous motion.

-Note that for s/x motions the labels will remain available during the whole time, even after entering instant-repeat mode.

 #### Dot-repeat